 |The lack of a sprint goal||The Product Owner cannot provide a sprint goal, or the chosen sprint goal is flawed.|

-|The pushy PO||Pushes the development team to take on more tasks than it could realistically handle using his previous experience and learning of team velocity|
+|The pushy Product Owner||Pushes the development team to take on more tasks than it could realistically handle using his previous experience and learning of team velocity|

 |Playing with “definition of done”||Changing DOD by squeezing in some last-minute user stories that do not meet the definition of Done|

-|The absent Product Owner||A PO should be readily available for immediate clarification.
-His inability to respond quickly will create a risk of scrum team missing their sprint goal.|
+|The absent Product Owner||A Product Owner should be readily available for immediate clarification.
+His inability to respond quickly will create a risk of the Scrum team missing their sprint goal.|

 Cannot let go product backlog items once they become sprint backlog items

-|Increasing the scope of a user story or modifying the acceptance criteria at last moment without consulting the scrum team.|
+|Increasing the scope of a user story or modifying the acceptance criteria at the last moment without consulting the Scrum team.|

 The selfish Product Owner